 \subsubsection{Unstrained LMO}

 From experiments~\cite{Elemans_1971_PAPER} and theoretical studies~\cite{Rivero_2016_PAPER, banerjee2019} it is known that the ground state of LMO is insulating and of A-AFM magnetic order.
 This order, in which ferromagnetic ordered Mn layers are coupled anti-ferromagnetically along the $c$ direction is shown in Fig.~\ref{fig:crystal_cell_paper_new.png}.
-As explained in Sec.~\ref{Unstrained LMO} using solely DFT calculations \hb{at} the level of GGA functionals it is rather difficult to arrive at a conclusion on the ground state of the unstrained LMO unit cell. \hb{Hence we resort to DMFT calculations for the correct description of electronic structure.}

-We use the A-AFM relaxed structure from VASP to prepare the non-magnetic DFT input for our DFT+DMFT calculations.
+As explained in section~\ref{Unstrained LMO}, using solely DFT calculations \hb{at} the level of GGA functionals, it is rather difficult to arrive at a conclusion on the ground state of the unstrained LMO unit cell. \hb{Hence we resort to DMFT calculations for the correct description of electronic structure.} We use the A-AFM relaxed structure from VASP to prepare the non-magnetic DFT input for our DFT+DMFT calculations.
 As a first step we tested for a FM ordered solution in this structure by doing a single-impurity spin-polarized DFT+DMFT calculation.
-This means that all four Mn sites in the unit cell are treated as structurally equivalent, and that in the first DMFT iteration we introduce a small spin-splitting in order to induce FM order.
-From the density matrix of the spin-split DMFT solution after each iteration, we calculate the Wannier magnetic moments.
-The resulting Wannier moments show a fluctuating behaviour, meaning that their sign changes from one iteration to the next.
-This clearly rules out a FM ordered solution within the single-impurity problem, as explained in detail in previous works~\cite{banerjee2022}, but also indicates a propensity towards anti-ferromagnetic behaviour.
+This means that all four Mn sites in the unit cell are treated as structurally and magnetically equivalent and that in the first DMFT iteration, we introduce a small spin-splitting to induce FM order.
+After each iteration, we calculate the Wannier moments.
+This calculation does not lead to a stable self-consistent FM solution.
+Instead, when the moments were pointing upwards in iteration $n$, they point downwards in iteration $n+1$ with similar size, and vice versa.
+This is indicative that the system tends to moment formation and magnetic ordering, but that the ordering pattern does not fit into the chosen unit cell~\cite{georges_rmp, banerjee2022, banerjee2023}.
+For our case at hand it means that the system tends to AFM ordering.
+We want to note that the calculation does not converge to a paramagnetic ground state.

 After having ruled out an FM ordered solution within the unstrained unit cell we moved on to exploring the experimentally observed A-AFM ordered solution in DFT+DMFT.
-For this purpose we expanded the single-impurity unit cell in order to accommodate the A-AFM order.
-The now eight Mn sites in the enlarged unit cell are grouped into two inequvalent Mn impurity sites.
-Fig.~\ref{fig:crystal_cell_paper_new.png} shows the two type of Mn sites as blue and red octahedra, respectively.
-The two impurities have opposite spin orientation.
+For this purpose, we expanded the single-impurity unit cell in order to accommodate the A-AFM order.
+The now eight Mn sites in the enlarged unit cell are grouped into two inequivalent Mn impurity sites.
+Fig.~\ref{fig:crystal_cell_paper_new.png} shows the two types of Mn sites as blue and red octahedra, respectively.
+The two impurities have opposite spin orientations.